Angela Bradshaw originally trained as a sonographer and radiographer, and enjoyed some years in this profession.

 A great introduction to the Alexander Technique

 This is a deceptively simple and well illustrated book that explains what the Alexander technique is all about, as well as providing helpful tips to put it into practice.
 Angela's clinical backgrouind means that there is a good explanation of the anatomy involved and why it is all relevant, The writing is clear and easily understood, and I’ve earned myself some odd looks during a week’s commute by train when shifting and wriggling around to make sure I’m in a good position!
 On a recent walking holiday I tried to stay mindful of the recommentations around AT walking, such as keeping the 3 main foot contacts on the ground.
 155km later and no back ache or knee pain - clearly it works!
 My next step is to find a local practitioner so I can start to really embed this - especially as I have a desk job and am certainly slumping by tthe end of the day.
+By Ratbagon

 Energising and Easy To Capture